kilbot/WooCommerce-POS-Docs/en/how-to/configure/products.md

 By default, WooCommerce will expect [line item](/how-to/operate/cart/line-items.md) quantities to be a positive integer.
 Enabling decimal quantities will use the `woocommerce_stock_amount` filter to allow decimal quantities, eg `0.25`.

+Enabling decimal quantities in WooCommerce POS will not necessarily allow decimal input on your website, this will depend on your theme.
+The `woocommerce_quantity_input_step` filter may be required to allow customers to input decimal quantities.
+The [Quantities and Units for WooCommerce](https://wordpress.org/plugins/quantities-and-units-for-woocommerce/) plugin may also be useful to set minimum, maximum and step values by product.

 ### Barcode Field